xaviweise/aaat/_sources/markdown/fair_price_estimation.md

 #### Using the BSM framework in practice

 The Black - Scholes - Merton pricing theory supposed a change of paradigm for dealers creating liquidity in option markets.
-The theory allows for a consistent pricing of derivatives beyond options, providing not only a way to calculate the premium but a hedging strategy that neutralizes the risk of the derivative, or from a different angle, a recipe to synthesize those derivatives from liquid trabable instruments.
+The theory allows for a consistent pricing of derivatives beyond options, providing not only a way to calculate the premium but a hedging strategy that neutralizes the risk of the derivative, or from a different angle, a recipe to synthesize those derivatives from liquid tradable instruments.

 However, the BSM theory is based on multiple hypothesis that are not necessarily realistic, so the dealer needs to take into account how relevant is for the pricing and hedging of derivatives that those hypothesis are not consistent with reality.
 For instance:
 * The BSM theory does not take into account liquidity and transaction costs of the hedging instruments, which will increase the costs of the replication strategy in a non-deterministic way.
 The premium becomes dependent on specific market microstructure details of how the instruments of the hedging portfolio are traded, for instance if they are traded in limit order book based markets, the fees of orders, the bid-ask spread, the tick size, etc. How the dealer executes those trades becomes also relevant, for instance, which types or orders are used, or if execution algorithms are to be used, in whose case the theory needs to incorporate an estimation of the cost of execution of those strategies, based on transaction cost analysis (TCA)